 We must not only set, but also reinforce expectations for our decision makers to give in a manner that is consistent with both biblical teachings and roles appropriate for board members.

-Good board members contribute—or rather they “get, give, or get off.”
+Good board members contribute—or they “get, give, or get off.”
 Sometimes an unmotivated board member becomes a “good member” by making room for someone who is more interested.